-*- coding: utf-8; mode: tcl; tab-width: 4; indent-tabs-mode: nil; c-basic-offset: 4 -*- vim:fenc=utf-8:ft=tcl:et:sw=4:ts=4:sts=4

 version 0.8.0-${svn.revision}

 If a port has to be removed from MacPorts one should consider the hints concerning replacing it by some alternative port given above.
-If there is no replacement for it, insert a pre-configure block as described there to alert the user about why the port is not allowed for installation anymore.
+It is recommended to wait one year before the port directory is actually removed from the MacPorts ports tree.